-The Project Progress Reporting Framework (PPRF) given as Annex-B is a format for reporting summary of physical and financial progress achieved during the period for various interventions.
-A regular flow of this data is expected from Clients, Field Teams/ Project Consultants.
+The Project Progress Reporting Framework (PPRF) placed at Annex-B, is a format for reporting summary of physical and financial progress achieved during the period for various interventions.
+A regular flow of this data is expected from Clients' Field Teams/ Project Consultants.
 However, detailed data on the processes and beneficiaries' feedback will be gathered / transmitted through Android based application using smart phones.

-3.4.5 Evaluation - An Assessment of Results
+3.4.5 Evaluation: An Assessment of Results